The day before my oldest daughter got married, she asked me, “what is the most important quality to a successful marriage?”

 Handling lying requires both a proactive as well as a reactive approach.
 On the proactive side, it’s important to do the following:

 - The starting point for all of us as parents needs to be our willingness to model honesty and openness with our young adult children.
-If we don’t walk the talk, there is no reason not to do the same.
+If we don’t walk the talk, there is no reason for them not to do the same.

 - It’s also important to express your desire to have a trusting and honest relationship and communication with them.